LoTerence/altcoin-charter/README.md

 # CryptoCharts

-See the histories of cryptocurrencies you saved
+A fintech application that allows users explore and track the historical price data of any cryptocurrency.
+Users can view interactive charts, analyze trends over different timeframes, and compare performance to make informed investment decisions.

-Built with the MERN stack
+Built with the MERN stack:
 - React + Redux front end
-- Node.js, Express, and MongoDB backend
+- Node.js, Express, and MongoDB (noSQL) back end
-- Includes authentication with Passport.js - OAuth2.0 with google and facebook
 - Bootstrap 5 for the UI components
+- Includes JWT authentication with Passport.js - OAuth2.0 with google and facebook
+- Secured with CSP and CORS

 Example of the app is deployed on: https://cryptocharts.koyomi-ai.com/